Access to Chartio

 Connect to data

 Chartio is a data visualization tool, so the first step would be to find some data.
 To add data to your Chartio account, navigate to the Data Source tab from the top navigation bar.
 From there you can:

 - Connect your database to Chartio.
 Chartio needs read-only access to your database.
 You can find more information in our instructions for connecting a data source.

 - Connect a Google Sheet or upload a CSV file from your computer.
 If you aren’t quite ready to connect your database, you can start to leverage Chartio to gain insights from those spreadsheets on your local machine.

 Use our demo data source to start learning Chartio.
 The value of Chartio is best realized when visualizing your own data, but the demo data source is a quick way to get started.
+You can add it at any time by going to the new Data Source page and clicking Dundersign Demo Data at the bottom of the list.

 - Use the data sources to which you’ve been granted access.
-If you are joining an existing Chartio account, there’s a good chance that your data is already connected.
+If you’re joining an existing Chartio account, there’s a good chance that your data is already connected.
 If all data sources are listed as unauthorized in the Data tab, you may need to reach out to an Owner on your Chartio account to be granted the proper permissions.

 Once you have some data, it’s time to get started!
 There are several ways to open Visual SQL, Chartio’s chart builder interface, to create charts in Chartio.
-For this guide, we’ll access it from the top navigation bar by clicking the Explore tab.
+For this guide, we’ll access it from the top navigation bar by clicking the Chart tab.
 You can access this tab from any page within Chartio to quickly analyze data without the need to save it to a specific dashboard.

 Create a chart